-Fast forward to 2012, a team of four UC San Diego scientists collaborated at the university’s Machine Perception Laboratory, founded by Javier Movellan, and began working to revolutionize the artificial intelligence industry by creating what is now known as Emotient API, a facial recognition world of technology software that can read people’s emotions.
+Fast forward to 2012, and her team of four UC San Diego scientists at the Machine Perception Laboratory, founded by Javier Movellan, began working to revolutionize the artificial intelligence industry by creating what is now known as Emotient API, a facial recognition software that can read people’s emotions.

 The AI industry has seen a big uptick of acquisition in the past few years.
-In 2016 alone, there have been 40 AI companies acquired by the likes of Apple, IBM, Google, Intel, Yahoo, and so on.
-These acquisitions demonstrate the direction that technology is going, whether we like it or not.
-There is a new wave of technology that will change the way we, as consumers, interact with brands and technology.
+In 2016 alone, there were 40 AI companies acquired by the likes of Apple, IBM, Google, Intel, Yahoo, and so on.
+These acquisitions demonstrate that there is a new wave of technology that will change the way we, as consumers, interact with the world around us.

 “We’re delighted at the success of Emotient getting purchased by Apple,” said Paul Roben, Associate Vice Chancellor for Innovation at UC San Diego.
 “This is how the system should work.
 We brought all of our innovation resources together, spun out a company, which developed a technology.
 This is going to generate enthusiasm for the kind of entrepreneurship we do here.”

-Apple provided their standard response to this deal, stating that “Apple buys smaller technology companies from time to time, and we generally do not discuss our purpose or plans” but one can conjecture the types of work that will be done with this technology.
-Some have suggested that your home screen will soon predict the apps you want to use, enhance photo libraries, and more.
+Apple provided their standard response to this deal, stating that “Apple buys smaller technology companies from time to time, and we generally do not discuss our purpose or plans” but one can predict the type of innovations this technology will lead to.
+Some have suggested that your phone home screen will soon predict the apps you want to use, enhance photo libraries, and more.